christophediprima/razzle-react-redux-observable-found/example/README.md

 ## Idea behind the example

-Bootstrap a full SRR React App with Redux-Observable and Found
+Bootstrap a full SRR React App with Redux-Observable and Found.

+See [christophediprima/razzle-react-redux-observable-found](https://github.com/christophediprima/razzle-react-redux-observable-found) library for more details.